 In Brazil, pregnancy termination is decriminalized in three situations: if the pregnancy is the result of rape, if performing an abortion is the only way to save the woman's life, or if the fetus suffers from anencephaly.
 In 2017, the number of post-abortion curettages performed in Brazil rose up to nearly 180 thousand.
 Most Brazilian women that had an abortion in 2016 were of brown ethnicity and married or in a stable relationship.

 In the case of Chile, abortion is legal in very few cases: if the pregnancy endangers the woman’s life, if the fetus is unviable, or if the pregnancy is the result of rape.
-In 2017, most legal abortions in Chile were performed because it would otherwise endanger the woman’s life.
+In 2017, most legal abortions in Chile were performed because the fetus would not have been able to survive after birth.
 Remarkably, the number of people convicted due to illegal abortion in Chile has been steadily declining since 2012, reaching historical lows in recent years.

 In Colombia, abortion is also decriminalized under very specific circumstances: when the woman’s physical or mental health is at risk, when the fetus will not survive the gestation (or if its disability would result in an unworthy life), and when the pregnancy is the result of rape, artificial insemination or the implantation of a fertilized egg.
 Oriéntame and Profamilia are two renowned organizations that assist with unwanted pregnancies in the country.

 Finally, in Mexico, the legal status of abortion varies from state to state.
-Mexico City is the jurisdiction with the most progressive laws on the matter: pregnancy termination is legally allowed under any circumstance up to twelve weeks of gestation.
-Medical abortion was, by far, the most common practice to terminate pregnancies in Mexico City, whereas vacuum aspiration or curettage were performed in only a quarter of cases.
+Mexico City and most recently Oaxaca are the federal entities with the most progressive laws on the matter: pregnancy termination is decriminalized up to twelve weeks of gestation.
+Medical abortion is, by far, the most common practice to terminate pregnancies in Mexico City.
 A recent study showed that induced abortion was a decision mostly taken by Mexican single women.
 Even with its jurisdictional and 12-week period limitations, Mexico is one of the few Latin American countries that allow voluntary abortions without further restrictions regarding reasons or circumstances.
 Other countries in the region where this practice is legal and that do not impose this type of reason-based limitations include Cuba, Guyana, Puerto Rico and Uruguay.